-All multibeam data collected for H11669 was processed using Caris Hips and Sips 6.1.
+All multibeam data collected for H12058 and 12059 was processed using Caris Hips and Sips 6.1.
 Prior to importing any sounding data into Caris, a Hips vessel file (.hvf) was created.
 This vessel file includes significant physical dimensions of the vessel, as well as error estimate values for all major equipment integral in the collection of the data.
 Error estimates assigned to the survey equipment utilized in determining the ships dimensions and physical offsets between equipment were based upon the manufacturers specifications.
 Error estimates assigned to major survey equipment used in determining water depths and horizontal positions were based upon manufacturers specifications as listed within the TPE resource link provided on the Caris web page.
 The vessel file used for this project is included in the Caris project submitted in conjunction with this report.

-Both survey H11669 (sheet A), and H11670 (sheet B), were broken into 6 separate survey areas, named subareas 1 - 6.
-Survey H11671 (sheet C) consisted of only a single survey area.
-In order to allow for more efficient processing of the data, subareas were treated as independent surveys.
+Both survey H12058 (sheet A), and H12059 (sheet B), were broken into 3 separate survey areas, named subareas 1-3 in sheet A and 4-6 in sheet B. In order to allow for more efficient processing of the data, subareas were treated as independent surveys.
 Following the completion of processing of all subareas within a survey, the areas were combined into a single project on an external USB hard drive for submission to the Atlantic Hydrographic Branch for review.

 Caris project directory structures were created according to the format required by Caris.
 All lines converted were assigned a project, vessel, and day.
-Tides were applied to all multibeam data in Caris using tidal data downloaded form the NOAA CO-OPS website, and corrected using a tidal zone definition file (.zdf) supplied by NOAA.
+Tides were applied to all multibeam data in Caris using tidal data downloaded form the

+NOAA CO-OPS website, and corrected using a tidal zone definition file (.zdf) supplied by NOAA.
 After reviewing the processed data along the edges of the tidal zones, it was determined that no alterations to the .zdf file were required.
 Both the tide (.tid) and .zdf are included in the Caris project submitted in conjunction with this report.
-An angle from nadir filter that rejected all data outside of a 52-degree angle on both sides of the swath was applied to all data.
 All multibeam data collected was reviewed in the swath editor, and erroneous bathymetry was rejected from the project.

 Separate BASE surfaces were created for each subarea.
 BASE surfaces were named as recommended by the NOAA Specs and Deliverables.
-All BASE surfaces were created as uncertainty surfaces with a single resolution of 5 meters.
+All BASE surfaces were created as uncertainty surfaces with a single resolution of 2 meters.
 All BASE surfaces were created based upon the IHO special order standards.